lambdaclass/concrete/ROADMAP.md

 25. Add basic LSP/editor diagnostics early: parse/type errors, capability
     summaries, hover for inferred types, and jump-to-definition.
 Deeper proof/evidence LSP features remain in the later editor phase.
+26. [DECIDED — 2026-06-27; docs/TARGET_CONDITIONAL.md] Target-conditional code
+    selection: prefer profile/target-selected source roots and modules in `Concrete.toml` (built on the existing `[profile]` section) over in-source conditionals — which file compiled for which target is a build/audit fact, not preprocessor state.
+A narrow `cfg`-style attribute is deferred, not
-26. Decide target-conditional code selection before freestanding and cross-platform stdlib work harden.
-Prefer profile-selected source roots and modules in `Concrete.toml`; if narrow `cfg` attributes are added later, they must be LL(1)-safe, small, target/profile-only, and reported in audit.
+    forbidden: if a workload needs it, it must be LL(1)-safe, small, target/profile-only, and reported in audit.
+Until then there is no `cfg`.
+    Implementation of profile-keyed source roots lands when cross-platform stdlib work needs it.
 27. Define compiler-known target constants as ordinary, audit-visible compile facts, not hidden preprocessor state.
 Inspired by Odin's builtin target constants, Concrete should expose names such as `CONCRETE_OS`,